Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Roomba stops mid-clean and announces 'Please inspect and clean the side brush'
+• Roomba stops mid-clean and says 'Please inspect and clean Roomba's side brush' through the speaker or app

 Can you reset a Irobot robotvacuum to clear the BR02D0 code?